 - 1. The fence must be constructed using: - a.
 Rendered or bagged masonry with infill steel pickets OR timber pickets; - b.
-Timber pickets with masonry; - c.
-Horizontal or vertical timber pailings with capping and exposed posts must include a minimum of 20% transparency. - The preferred construction material must comply with the Material and Colour Palette Standards set out in section 8. - 3.
+Timber pickets with masonry; - Horizontal or vertical timber pailings with capping and exposed posts and must include a minimum of 20% transparency. - The preferred construction material must comply with the Material and Colour Palette Standards set out in section 8. - 3.
 The fence must not be greater than 2m in height. - 4.
+The fence must be at least 20% transparent. - 4.
 The fence must be setback at least 6.5m behind the front building line. - 6.
 The fence must not be longer than 70% of the lot depth.